 Master of Science in Health Sciences in the Field of Clinical and Translational Research

-Visit the program website for additional information.
+Visit the program website for additional program information.

 The following requirements must be fulfilled: 36 credits in required courses, including 27 credits in required courses and 9 credits in elective courses.

-|HSCI 6263||Biostatistics Transl Research|
+|HSCI 6263||Biostatistics Translational Research|

-|HSCI 6264||Epidemiology Translational Res|
+|HSCI 6264||Epidemiology Translational Research|

-|9 credits selected in consultation with academic advisor.|
+|6 credits in elective courses selected in consultation with the advisor.|